10-Day African Wildlife Adventure Photography Workshop!

 What will the weather be like?

 → Plan on dressing in layers.
 Although we are in equatorial Africa, due to elevation and other factors, temperature swings are the norm.
 Mornings can be quite chilly (low to mid 50's) especially when driving with the top open in the pre-sunrise hours, so a jacket, long pants, cap and light gloves are recommended.
 Late morning, mid-day and afternoons can be very warm, so it's nice to be able to shed layers.
-Evenings are often pleasant and a perfect temperature to sit outside and enjoy a relaxing libation under the Milky Way.
+Evenings are often pleasant and a perfect temperature to sit outside and enjoy a relaxing evening under the stars.
 Plan on bringing a hat and plenty of sunscreen to protect you from the equatorial sun.
 Without protection, you could find yourself with a very uncomfortable burn.
 There are chances for afternoon rain storms, so a light rain jacket is recommended.
-We typically continue shooting during the storms, as the animals seem to perk up then, and that coupled with dramatic stormy skies, there can be great photo opportunities under those circumstances.
+We typically continue shooting during the storms, as animal activity is often increased with the cooler temps an afternoon shower brings across the savannaas, and that coupled with dramatic stormy skies can lead to great photo opportunities.

 Do you recommend trip insurance?